This guide outlines the key facts you need to know about furlough leave

 Employers should give employees time off to go for a test.
 Whether employees should be paid for time off to go for a test is not addressed in the guidance.
 Generally, there is no statutory right to paid time off to attend medical appointments.
 However sometimes there is a contractual right to time off.

-These are exceptional times in which home working is still widely advised where possible.
 The Government and the NHS are advising people to self-isolate in a number of situations, including waiting for a test result, being in the same household as someone with symptoms, or being contacted by the test and trace service.
 Therefore, if an employee has reason to believe they have been exposed to the virus the employer should send them home anyway to protect the workplace and comply with their health and safety duties towards other staff and customers.

 The sensible approach seems to be to allow the time off and to pay for this time or to trigger the start of SSP if possible.
 SSP will be available for self-isolation days waiting for a test result.